longitudinal-data-analysis-prac-2024/team_1_project/README.md

 # 1. Background Information

-The transition from primary to secondary school is a pivotal period marked by substantial changes in the school environment, social interactions, and academic expectations, as it can affect students' health outcomes and development.
-Children often experience mixed emotions during this time: they look forward to increased freedom and new friendships but also express concerns about peer relationships, getting lost, and the anxiety associated with a heavier course workload (Zeedyk et al., 2003).
-These heightened worries align with the onset of anxiety disorders, which become more prominent in early adolescence.
-In addition to emotional challenges, behavioural factors like self-control significantly impact how well children adjust to secondary school.
-A longitudinal study found that children with better self-control adapted more successfully to the secondary education environment and achieved higher grades in English, math, and science (Ng-Knight et al., 2016).
-Given the close link between emotional and behavioural outcomes and successful transitions, exploring how environmental factors, specifically parental and peer support, can enhance these outcomes and facilitate a smoother transition is beneficial.
+The transition from primary to secondary school is a pivotal period marked by substantial changes in the school environment, social interactions, and academic expectations, as it can affect students' health outcomes and development (Zeedyk et al., 2003).
+Plenty of past literature has shown that support from parents and friends influences both emotional and behavioral outcomes during transition.

-## Parental Support and Transition

-Environmental factors can significantly impact the school transition process.
-Among these, parental support and peer support are the most accessible and direct facilitators for transitioning children and adolescents.
-Parental support, in particular, influences both emotional and behavioural outcomes.
-Numerous studies have highlighted the protective role of parental warmth against anxiety and depression in adolescence.
-For instance, one study found that youth-reported parental warmth predicted lower internalizing scores and reduced subgenual anterior cingulate (sgACC) responses to criticism during fMRI scans (Butterfield et al., 2020).
-This protective effect of parental warmth against psychological issues is consistent across cultural groups (Rothenberg et al., 2020).

-Self-control, a pivotal behavioural outcome, is the ability to resist temptation and develops from early childhood through adolescence.
-A study examining family behaviour as a source of self-control found that adolescents' self-control varies with family structure: children living with two biological parents and receiving more parental support reported higher self-control than those living with a single biological parent (Phythian et al., 2008).
-Moreover, another study found that parental support could alleviate the link between low self-control and deviant behaviour, suggesting that parental support could serve as a potential intervention measure (Boyd & Higgens, 2006).

-## Peer Support and Transition

-Likewise, research has consistently shown that peer support is associated with better adjustment to secondary school with peer support as a significant protective factor for mental and emotional well-being by helping children cope with stress during the primary-secondary school transition (Virtanen et al., 2019).
-In fact, studies have shown that peer support effectively buffers negative emotions and enhances emotional well-being where imagining support from a peer reduced negativity ratings in participants compared to self-focused reflection (Pei et al., 2023).
-A neural signature associated with social support was identified, involving brain regions such as the dorsomedial prefrontal cortex (DMPFC), precuneus, temporoparietal junction (TPJ), and the superior frontal gyrus.
-This signature was linked to lower negative affect and better emotion regulation, correlating with higher life satisfaction and lower loneliness.
-These regions are part of the social cognition and cognitive control networks, highlighting their role in processing social interactions and regulating emotions.

-The transition from primary to secondary school is a pivotal period where children navigate changes in their social environments and relationships, which can also significantly influence their behavioural outcomes such as self-control.
-Research underscores the increasing attachment to peers and the stability in victimization across the transition, highlighting the profound role of peer relationships in shaping behavioral outcomes (Lorijn, 2024).
-Moreover, interventions such as peer mentoring programs have been identified as effective strategies to support children's transition and promote self-control during this period.

-## Research Significance
+Specially, Many studies have found that both of them could at as protective factors over emotional problems: Higher levels of parental warmth predicted lower internalizing scores and reduced subgenual anterior cingulate (sgACC) responses in adolescents to criticism during fMRI scans (Butterfield et al., 2020); Likewise, imagination of peer support was more effective than self-reflections in reducing negative emotions and increasing brain social support network including dorsomedial prefrontal cortex (DMPFC), precuneus, temporoparietal junction (TPJ), and the superior frontal gyrus (Pei et al., 2023).
+As for behavioral outcome, parental and peer support may be beneficial to the development of self-control: Children who live with both biological parents and are more attached to peers tended to have better self-control (Lorijn, 2024 ; Phythian et al., 2008).

+Importantly, the influences of peers and parents are dynamic over development.
 As children grow older, their peer relationships often become more important, and the impact of parental support may decrease.
-One study found that parental support effectively reduced stress in 9 to 10-year-olds, but it had no significant effect on 15 to 16-year-olds (Hostinar et al., 2015).
-Since this age range includes the transition to secondary school, it’s important to investigate whether parental support has less of a positive impact on transitioning children during this period.

-It's equally important to explore the effects of peer support during this transitional phase.
-As children enter adolescence, they increasingly rely on their peers for social and emotional support, which plays a critical role in their well-being and may offset the diminishing influence of parental support.
-Understanding how peer support influences stress reduction, social adjustment, and overall well-being can provide a more comprehensive view of the factors contributing to successful transitions during this critical period.
-This insight is essential for developing effective interventions and support systems tailored to the evolving needs of growing children.

-Furthermore, limited research focuses on the longitudinal effects of parental and peer support on emotional and behavioral outcomes.
-By using a cross-lag model, this study aims to capture the dynamic nature of emotional and self-control development by revealing bidirectional influences.
-It shows whether parental and peer support leads to better emotional regulation and self-control or if those traits attract more support and how these relationships evolve, identifying critical periods for interventions.
-This approach can reveal specific moments when students are most vulnerable or most receptive to support, allowing educators and policymakers to design timely and relevant interventions.
+Therefore, the present study aims to investigate the longitudinal effect of parental and peer support on the emotional and behavioral development in early adolescent pupils during the transitioning year and the first year of secondary school.

 ## Research Questions

 How do parental and peer support at the start of secondary school independently and interactively predict emotional symptoms and self-control in children transitioning from Year 6 through the first two years of secondary school?

 i.
-How does parental support in Year 6, the first year of secondary school, and the second year of secondary school affect the emotional symptoms and self-control of students during their transition from primary to secondary education?
+How does parental support affect emotional symptoms and self-control transitioning from primary to secondary school and in the first year of secondary school?

 ii.
-How does peer support in Year 6, the first year of secondary school, and the second year of secondary school influence the emotional symptoms and self-control of students during their transition from primary to secondary education?
+How does peer support affect emotional symptoms and self-control during transitioning from primary to secondary school and in the first year of secondary school?

 ## Hypothesis